DataONEorg/arctic-semantics/ECSO Tasks and Issues.md

 ### Tasks
-1. Ensure that ECSO contains terms for describing carbon cycling issues in the Arctic 1.a  requires identifying terms we currently have that are relevant and correctly modeled 1.b. requires collecting additional terms that we do not yet know about or have not yet incorporated &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.b.1. requires mining metadata and extracting needed terms for incorporation into ECSO (R script)
+1. Ensure that ECSO contains terms for describing carbon cycling issues in the Arctic 1 .a  requires identifying terms we currently have that are relevant and correctly modeled 1 .b. requires collecting additional terms that we do not yet know about or have not yet incorporated &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.b.1. requires mining metadata and extracting needed terms for incorporation into ECSO (R script)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.b.2. requires gaining familiarity with carbon cycling concepts, vocabulary, measurements and units (read background papers, examine relevant databases [e.g. Ameriflux (http://ameriflux.lbl.gov/) and Fluxnet (https://daac.ornl.gov/cgi-bin/dataset_lister.pl?p=9)])